Receiving Funds

 The payment page linked to the fkey.id ENS.

-The second ENS ends with fkey.eth, it is compatible with more wallets and can be pasted into the to or address fields to send payments to your Fluidkey account.
+Your username can also be used as an ENS address with fkey.eth, this may be compatible with more wallets and can be pasted into the to or address fields to send payments to your Fluidkey account.

-Not all wallets are compatible with ENS addresses across chains, especially on testnets.
+Not all wallets are compatible with ENS addresses across chains.

 Edit your ENS

-You can easily customize the username linked to your ENS: just press the menu button at the top right of your dashboard and then press edit next to your username.
+You can easily customize the username linked to your ENS: just go to the Account section and click on Edit username.

 Private addresses

-When you press the Address button in the Receive section, you will see a hexadecimal Ethereum address appear.
-This address is also an empty Fluidkey address only you control.
+In the Receive section, you will also see a hexadecimal Ethereum address and a QR code.
+This address is also a Fluidkey address only you control.
 You can use it as another option to receive funds.

-Every time you press the ↻ button, a new hex address is generated.
+Every time you press the Refresh one-time address button, a new hex address is generated.

 Receiving funds on Fluidkey vs other wallets